Rabid Bat Confirmed in Charleston County; No Known Exposure

 Nov.
 21, 2023

-COLUMBIA, S.C. — The South Carolina Department of Health and Environmental Control (DHEC) confirmed that a bat found near Crown Pointe and Barfield streets, Charleston, S.C. has tested positive for rabies.
+COLUMBIA, S.C. — The South Carolina Department of Health and Environmental Control (DHEC) confirmed that a bat found on November 6, 2023, near Crown Pointe and Barfield Streets, Daniel Island, S.C., has tested positive for rabies.
 No people or pets are known to have been exposed at this time.

 The bat was submitted to DHEC's laboratory for testing November 9, 2023, and was confirmed to have rabies November 13, 2023.
 If you believe you, someone you know or your pets have come in contact with this bat or another animal that potentially has rabies, please call DHEC's Public Health Charleston office at (843) 953-4713 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday) or after hours and on holidays at (888) 847-0902 (Select Option 2).